KimJongTrill/Teruvia/AGT.md

 ### Ceritas

-This city is devoted to the wonderful Ceritas Goddess of Justice and Truth, the only court in all of the Holy State is here and is presided over by the High Priest of Ceritas inside the Temple of Ceritas.
+This city is devoted to the woderful Ceritas Goddess of Justice and Truth, the only court in all of the Holy State is here and is presided over by the High Priest of Ceritas inside the Temple of Ceritas.
 Those who walk the righteous path typically find their way here either for their pilgrimages or to live out their days in service to Ceritas for aiding them in their journeys.

 <img src='https://www.gmbinder.com/images/HsJHRxb.png' style='height:300px'/>